davidfowl/DocsStaging/Pipelines.md

 ❌ **Unexpected Hang**

 Unconditionally calling `PipeReader.AdvanceTo` with `buffer.End` in the examined position may result in hangs when parsing a single message.
-The next call to `PipeReader.AdvanceTo` will not return until there's more data than previous examined.
+The next call to `PipeReader.AdvanceTo` will not return until there's more data written to the pipe, that was not previously examined.

 ```C#
 // These code samples will result in data loss, hangs, security issues and should **NOT** be copied.
 They exists solely for illustration of the gotchas mentioned above.